HowToKnowHub/howtoknow.se/training/collaborativeDecisionMaking.md

 **Unlock Effective Team Decisions with Practical, Actionable Strategies!** 🤝

-At [www.howtoknow.se](www.howtoknow.se), we understand that strong decision-making is the cornerstone of successful teams.
-But how do you move beyond theory and implement real, impactful change?
+Strong decision-making is the cornerstone of successful teams.
+However, many teams struggle to move beyond theoretical knowledge and basic approaches to implement real, impactful change.
+Our workshop is designed to bridge this gap by providing practical, actionable strategies that address your team's specific needs and challenges.

-I'm Patrik, and I specialize in equipping teams with the tools and techniques needed for **Collaborative Decision-Making**.
-Drawing from my experience as an Engineering Manager and agile coach, I've developed a 1 or 2-day in-house workshop focused on delivering practical, actionable strategies.
+I'm Patrik, and I specialize in equipping organisations and teams with the tools and techniques needed for **Collaborative Decision-Making**.
+Drawing from my experience as an Engineering Manager and agile coach, I've developed a half-day, 1-day, or 2-day in-house workshop focused on delivering practical, actionable strategies.

 ## What Your Team Will Learn